oil paint and acrylic paint on photo

-YOU TURNED ME (OFF) - A piece showing Female Protest to push back men.
+YOU TURNED ME (OFF) - A piece of female protest to push back men.

-Acrylic and oil paint on top of photo print on dibond.
-Height 120 x width 180 cm.
+Acrylic and oil paint on photo print on dibond.
+Width 180 cm x height 120.

 YOU TURNED ME (OFF) is a follow up to the work YOU TURN ME (ON).